craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We pass by a cart we think is owned by Straud.
 It was empty, but opened for us before we sent it away empty.
 We passed by the **Old Windmill** on our way to **Vallaki**, and are followed through the forest by a leapfrogging pack of Ravens.

+We meet *Nameera*, and *Sergee*, who guard the gate to Vallaki.
+The Blue Water Inn is the bar they recommend, but Sergee is very forceful against his coworker's friendliness.
+Apparently this town does Wolf meat.

+And hold people in stocks, and their infrastructure is failing, and they hold weird festivals where you have to bring a kid and 'all will be well'.